Chapter 2 : 2. Trusting Hearts

 “No.” He set the basket down gently and kept a protective hand over it.
 Then he paused and looked intently at her.
+Having a friend was fun.
 “Yes."
 He gripped the lid of his basket and pulled it open, letting Wren see what was inside.

 She gasped.
 Dillon loved watching people discover what was in the basket.
 "Baby rabbits!"
 She beamed at him.
 "Can I hold one?"

 Dillon nodded.
 He felt a surge of excitement as she reached in and pulled out a small snow-white bunny from the bunch.
 “Oh!” she exclaimed.
 “This looks just like the little bunny I once had.”

 Dillon peered up into her smiling face.
 "Do you have any friends?"

 "Not here right now."
 She looked sad.

 He cocked his head towards the rabbit and listened.
 "He likes you.
 Take him."

 Wren cuddled the little fur ball close to her chest.
 "But I don't think I can have..." she started to say, but then the little bunny nipped her finger.
 "Ouch!"
 She pulled her hand away from it.
 "He's got sharp little teeth."
 The little rabbit licked where he bit her, and Dillon could almost feel her relax.